Nepiki/Guides/(WIP)-Pokémon-Trading-Card-Game-2:-The-Invasion-of-Team-GR!.md

 * Computer Error is great in the early game, as he'll choose to draw five each time, if his deck is still mostly full.
 That'll easily put you 20 cards ahead of the curve.
 Use your Computer Error's and Bill's to draw everything you need to stay alive, such as healing items and energy removal, and use Gambler once your hand gets too large so you don't overdraw before he does.

-* Since the goal isn't to fight, Chansey is a prime choice because it's a damage sponge.
-120HP and Scrunch make it very hard to kill.
-Pulling Mewtwo onto the field with Gust of Wind, since Chansey has resistance to Psychic, is super useful for stalling.

-* Pokecenter is fantastic in this situation since you can remove all damage from Chansey in a single shot.
-If you have Recycle Energy attached, even better since they'll come right back to your hand, and you can easily keep stalling with Scrunch.
+* Pokecenter is good for removing all damage from Chansey at once.
+If you have Recycle Energy attached, they'll come right back to your hand, and you can easily keep stalling with Scrunch.

 * Much like with dueling Magician, it's a battle of attrition, except Masquerade doesn't have any cards to refill his deck from the discard pile.
 Keep energy off his Pokemon, drag useless stuff off of his bench and into play, and wait him out.